neos-modding-group/neos-modding-group.github.io/mods.md

 Adds a convenient way to use advanced LogiX types, so you don't have to do it manually through an inspector

-The latest version is [1.0.0](https://github.com/TheJebForge/CustomLogiXTypes/releases/tag/1.0.0)
+The latest version is [1.0.1](https://github.com/TheJebForge/CustomLogiXTypes/releases/tag/1.0.1):
+Fixed invalid types breaking logix browser

 <!--net.cyro.darklogixbrowser-->
 ### [DarkLogiXBrowser](https://github.com/RileyGuy/DarkLogiXBrowser) by [Cyro](https://github.com/RileyGuy)